By Professor David Burn

 Dementia with Lewy bodies is now widely recognized as the second most common type of degenerative dementia after Alzheimer's disease.

 It is diagnosed when someone has the characteristic symptoms caused by Lewy bodies – tiny protein deposits – in the cortex of the brain.

 Clinicians distinguish between two forms of Lewy body dementia.
 If someone develops the tell-tale changes in thinking or behavior before or at the same time as Parkinson’s-like problems with movement (referred to as motor symptoms), they will be diagnosed with dementia with Lewy bodies.

 When someone has had Parkinson’s motor symptoms for at least a year before experiencing Lewy body dementia symptoms, it is known as Parkinson’s dementia.1

-Diagnosing Lewy body dementias can be difficult because each person will have an individual set of the symptoms - in some cases of dementia with Lewy bodies, no motor symptoms may develop at all - and Lewy body dementias can co-exist with the other common dementias, Alzheimer’s and vascular dementia.
+Diagnosing Lewy body dementia can be difficult because each person will have an individual set of symptoms - in some cases of dementia with Lewy bodies, no motor symptoms may develop at all - and Lewy body dementias can co-exist with the other common dementias, Alzheimer’s and vascular dementia.

-Nomenclature also varies across the world: in the United States Lewy Body Dementia refers to both dementia with Lewy Bodies and Parkinson’s dementia, whereas in the UK these tend to be differentiated.
+The nomenclature also varies across the world: in the United States, Lewy Body Dementia refers to both dementia with Lewy Bodies and Parkinson’s dementia, whereas in the UK these tend to be differentiated.

 Additionally, people with this form of dementia commonly experience visual hallucinations, which can be detailed and complex and can happen early on in the condition.